Markets.com vs Alpari Comparison

 How do Markets.com and Alpari differ in terms of minimum deposit?
 What about average spreads and funding options?

 Markets.com requires a minimum deposit of $100, while Alpari requires a minimum deposit of $20.
-From our testing we found Markets.com offers spreads of 1.9, while Alpari offers spreads of N/A. Both Markets.com and Alpari offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits..
+You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
+In our testing, we've found that both Markets.com and Alpari offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits.
 Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Markets.com or Alpari?
+Which broker offers more tradeable asset classes, Markets.com or Alpari?

 Can I trade cryptocurrency with Markets.com or Alpari?